matrix-org/matrix-spec-proposals/proposals/2545-emotes.md

 font, that is your own rendering of 🦊, 🐱, etc., *not* new images.
 New images is what custom emoticons are for.

-Now, a client may chose to name these however they like, we already have a naming disparity between spec and clients with groups vs communities.
+Now, a client may choose to name these however they like, we already have a naming disparity between spec and clients with groups vs communities.
 It is, however, imperative to name things in the spec accurately after what they are.

 ## Proposal
 Emoticons have at least a shortcode and an mxc uri.
-They are sent as `<img>` tags currently already in the spec, as such existing clients *should* be able to render them (support for this is sadly poor, even within riot flavours).
-To allow clients to distinguish emoticons from other inline images, a new property `data-mx-emoticon` is introduced.
-A client may chose to ignore the size attributes of emoticons when rendering, and instead pick the size based on other circumstances.
+They are sent as `<img>` tags currently already in the spec, as such existing clients should already be able to render them, though not all clients currently handle `img` tags.
+To allow clients to distinguish emoticons from other inline images, a new property, `data-mx-emoticon`, is introduced.
+A client can chose to ignore the size attributes of emoticons when rendering, and instead pick the size based on other circumstances.
 This could e.g. be used to display emoticons in messages with only emoticons and emoji larger than usual, which is commonly found in messengers.
 Such an `<img>` tag of a shortcode `:emote:` and an mxc uri `mxc://example.org/emote`